 ArcGIS Server must be installed on a machine that has a domain name service (DNS) hostname entry.
 This may require the system administrators for the site to add an entry to a name server in their network and that this name server be listed in the /etc/resolv.conf configuration file on the system.

-If you'll be federating your site with Portal for ArcGIS, it's recommended you configure your organization's DNS to include fully qualified domain name (FQDN) entries for each site you intend to federate with the portal.
+If you'll be federating your site with an ArcGIS Enterprise portal, it's recommended you configure your organization's DNS to include fully qualified domain name (FQDN) entries for each site you intend to federate with the portal.
 Portal for ArcGIS will request the FQDN of each site when you federate.

 Supported web browsers